 I was drunk, he texts Marco, I’m sorry, and then shuts off his phone.

-This is the stupidest game we ever played, Marco says three hours later when Mario had answered the door bell with the sinking suspicion that only one person would ring him up at today.
+This is the stupidest game we ever played, Marco says three hours later when Mario had answered the door bell with the sinking suspicion that only one person would ring him up today.

 He wants to say what or how or something else, but Marco is already closing the space between them, is already kissing him, is already promising without words and Mario can’t do anything expect holding on.

 You’ll start therapy for real this time, Marco says, not like you did last time.
-For all of these things you’ve written to me and all the things I know you haven't told me yet, while pinning Mario down on his bed while purposefully ignoring the erection that presses into his stomach.
+For all of these things you’ve written to me and all the things I know you haven't told me yet, while pinning Mario down on his bed and purposefully ignoring the erection that presses into his stomach.
 Mario, he says, when Mario can’t answer and Mario…

 Anything, he says, please anything, just please don’t….leave me again, he wants to say, but it doesn’t come out, and Marco, as usual, saves him.